amitbcp/multilingual_profanity/README.md

 # Results
 The results indicate that all models swear more frequently when prompted with swear words in non English languages which can be possibly attributed to the models' limited knowledge and reasoning capabilities in low-resource languages.
 We present our observations through the following research questions: <br>

-## RQ1 : Are LLMs capable of completing tasks using multilingual swear words
+## RQ1 : Are LLMs capable of completing tasks using multilingual swear words?
 Our analysis reveal the models struggle to keep within ethical standards and safety guidelines when instructed with swear words in low and medium resource languages, more so when they are transliterated.
 Transliterated swear words are not well-represented in the English-focused pre-training data, making it harder for the model to flag or interpret them in the correct context.
 LLMs, even if they understand the meaning of such obscene words, presently lack the critical thinking and contextual judgement that humans apply when responding to such language highlighting the need for improved training and evaluation frameworks that extend beyond addressing explicit harms.

 ## Case 1